 Are Firefish Goby Reef Safe?

-Not only are firefish goby reef safe they are perfect for any reef aquarium.
+Not only are firefish goby reef safe, but they are also perfect for any reef aquarium.
 They are very timid fish and love nothing better than swimming in and out of corals and invertebrates to make them feel safe.

-These fish will have no issues with any other reef fish but can become aggressive in very small overcrowded reef aquariums.
+These fish will have no issues with any other reef fish.
+However, they can become aggressive in very small overcrowded reef aquariums.

 That said we would highly recommend these fish for any reef aquarium.
 Check out our 15 Top Nano Reef Tank Fish pick list.